 The Barceló Foundation was created on October 24, 1989 as an initiative of the Barceló Oliver family.
 Since then, it has worked to help improve the overall holistic development of people in their own environment.

-To contribute to the improvement of economic and social development of disadvantaged people, particularly in the poorest countries of Africa and Latin America, in the areas of health, education, comprehensive development of people and especially in improving the quality of life of women.
+To contribute to the human, economic and social development of the most needy people, in Health, Education and Integral Development, primarily in the poorest countries of Africa and Latin America and preferably to improve the quality of life of women.

 The Barceló Foundation works in countries ranking below ‘100’ in the Human Development Index, elaborated by UNDP (United Nations Development Program), and especially in countries ranking over that mark, yet having high levels of inequality within its population.
 Our aim is thus to improve this situation and to avoid the marginalization of much of the population in the poorest areas of the country.